jwoLondon/adventOfCode/aoc.md

     uniqueHelp identity Set.empty list []
 ```

+## Deques

-For tasks that require moving to arbitrary positions in a list, and one that might also grow or shrink during its lifetime a circular [deque](https://package.elm-lang.org/packages/folkertdev/elm-deque/latest/) offers fast rotation options.
+For tasks that require moving to arbitrary positions in a list, and one that might also grow or shrink during its lifetime, a circular [deque](https://package.elm-lang.org/packages/folkertdev/elm-deque/latest/) offers fast rotation options.
 This allows the list's head to be moved efficiently either forward (positive values of n) or backward (negative values of n).

 ```elm {l}
 rotate : Int -> Deque a -> Deque a